Beyelon03/BookStore_backend/README.md

 1. Clone the repository: `git clone <your-repository-url>`
 2. Install dependencies: `npm install`
-3. Create new file '.env' and add this:
+3. Create new file '.env' and add these lines:
 `PORT="YOUR_PORT"`
 `DB_URL="YOUR_DB_URL_CONNECT"`
 `JWT_SECRET="YOUR_JWT_SECRET_KEY"`

 ## Usage